How To Be A Successful Sales Development Representative

 Whether you’re just starting out or are a seasoned Sales Development Representative, there’s always room for improvement.

-Which is why we compiled the 11 simple actions all SDRs need to take.
-These techniques lay the groundwork for success.
+This is why we compiled the 11 simple actions all SDRs need to take.
+These sales techniques lay the groundwork for success.

 1. Become an expert on your product or service.

 A Sales Development Representative is the face of the company.

 Why?
 Because in most cases, you’re the only person at the company your prospect will know.

 If you don’t know your product or service like the back of your hand, your prospect will see right through you.

 - Take the extra effort to meet with different departments (product, marketing, customer success, engineering) to understand their perspectives of the product.